duttrohan0302/accio-batch12/4. 07-04-2022/class.md

 ## Intro to CSS - Cascading Style Sheets

 What and Why
-Different options - how to use it
+Different options - how to use it - External, Internal, Inline

 ### Selectors
 1. Simple Selectors